vin-olot/Projects/README.md

 ##  **QuantWise Hub Portfolio | Elyvine Oloo Otieno**

-Welcome to my personal project portfolio — a collection of analytical projects exploring use cases across healthcare, finance, real estate, and statistical modeling.
+Welcome to my personal project portfolio.
+A collection of analytical projects exploring use cases across healthcare, finance, real estate, and statistical modeling.
 Each project reflects application of Data Science, Biostatistics, and Business Intelligence.

 ---